 The Digital Games Tax Offset

-Australia’s new Digital Games Tax Offset (DGTO) is a game changer for the industry.
+- Australia’s new Digital Games Tax Offset (DGTO) is a game changer.
+It offers:

 - can be combined with state-based incentives worth 10–15%.

 - Screen Australia’s Games: Expansion Pack initiative is open to games with budgets below $500,000.
 Grants are worth up to A$150,000.

 - Games developers can combine DGTO with grants from Australian states and territories.

 - New South Wales: A 10% Digital Games Rebate for qualifying expenditure of at least A$500,000.
 Early Development and Advanced Development grants of up to A$50,000.

 - Queensland: A 15% Digital Games Incentive, now available to game developers spending at least A$250,000 in the state.

 - South Australia: A 10% rebate of eligible expenditure over A$250,000.

 - Victoria: VicScreen grants of up to 10% of qualifying expenditure for games costing at least A$500,000.
 Supplementary funding for studios worth A$30,000–A$300,000.